 Building Better Systems: Infrastructure That Drives Recycling Behavior

-This session explores the critical role of infrastructure for driving behavior change in recycling and composting programs.
+This session explored the critical role of infrastructure for driving behavior change in recycling and composting programs.
 Education raises awareness, but it’s infrastructure that removes barriers, creates accountability, and helps ensure that better behaviors actually stick.
-Speakers will highlight successful food waste diversion programs in the United Kingdom, Washington, DC and Connecticut.
-Presentations will touch on program results, successes, challenges, accessibility components, the element of tourism and the technology utilized to support these programs.
+Speakers highlighted successful food waste diversion programs in the United Kingdom, Washington, DC and Connecticut.
+Presentations touched on program results, successes, challenges, accessibility components, the element of tourism and the technology utilized to support these programs.

 Thank You to Our Presenting Sponsor